abacusai/api-python/featurestore.md

 The Abacus.AI platform allows you to process, join and transform raw tabular data present in various data sources (like AWS S3, Snowflake, Redshift, GCS, Salesforce, Marketo) into `features` for the purposes of building machine learning models and running predictions on them.
 Features are organized into `Feature Groups` and can be easily specified using ANSI-SQL or Python code.
 Specifying feature groups in Abacus.AI also allows for a clear path to productionizing data pipelines for regular model training, offline predictions and online serving of predictions using a custom or Abacus.AI built model.

 ## Core concepts
+*Where we explain the building blocks of our feature store - it's like LEGO, but for data!*

 |Concept|Definition  |